Facing Jewish protest, ICE detention center where guard drove into protesters reschedules public meeting to shortly before Shabbat - Jewish Telegraphic Agency

 “I’m not going to dignify that with an answer,” he said.

-Never Again Action still plans to protest on Friday meeting.
+Never Again Action still plans to protest the Friday meeting.

-“I can’t speak for the intentions of the members of the Wyatt detention facility board, but it does seem to be pretty deserving of attention that after a Jewish group planned a protest for their meeting, they decided to hold it at sundown on Friday,” said Tal Friedan, a protest organizer.
+“I can’t speak for the intentions of the members of the Wyatt detention facility board, but it does seem to be pretty deserving of attention that after a Jewish group planned a protest for their meeting, they decided to hold it at sundown on Friday,” said Tal Frieden, a protest organizer.
 “But thankfully leaders in our tradition have taught us that we pray with our feet, so we won’t be deterred.”